Aníbal Matellán

-Aníbal Samuel Matellán (born 8 May 1977) is an Argentine former football defender.
-He last played for Argentinos Juniors.
+Aníbal Samuel Matellán (born 8 May 1977) is an Argentine former professional footballer who played as a defender.

 Career

 Matellán started his career with the Argentine giants Boca Juniors, after several years of success with the club.
 During his time there, Boca won six major titles in five seasons: three league titles, two Copa Libertadores titles and one Intercontinental Cup.
-In 2001, he was transferred to the German side, FC Schalke 04, and helped the team to win the DFB-Pokal in 2002.
+In 2001, he was transferred to the German]side, Schalke 04, and helped the team to win the DFB-Pokal in 2002.